sstarr77/economic_resilience_group_project/README.md

 If you're interested in a project focused on the economy, the Bureau of Labor Statistics (BLS) has [several datasets](https://www.bls.gov/data/) ranging from employment to inflation.

+### Voter Fraud
+The Brookings Institute had an [interesting article](https://www.brookings.edu/blog/fixgov/2020/06/02/low-rates-of-fraud-in-vote-by-mail-states-show-the-benefits-outweigh-the-risks/) on voter fraud.
+Although no datasets are provided, there are several links to sources where you might be able to find some.

 ### Incarceration

 The United States Sentencing Commission (USSC) has [data](https://www.ussc.gov/research/datafiles/commission-datafiles) on federal sentencing going back to 2002.